dontlearncpp/Extracting-point-clouds-from-multi-view-RGB-images/README.md

   line252   ofstream f("E:\\niutifenge\\waican\\"+gongcheng +".txt", ios::app);//Write out the camera extrinsic parameters to remove hidden points!!!

   line480   string pcd ="E:\\niutifenge\\bufendianyun\\" +gongcheng+"\\" +src_name[numi] + ".pcd";//Internal point cloud of boundary points was output!!!

+2.Cow body segmentation based on improved YOLACT++

+For the implementation of YOLACT++, please refer to the official model, and the evaluation part was modified to output boundary point information